benevbright/react-navigation-collapsible/README.md

 Because `react-navigation-collapsible` converts your screen's navigationOptions to `{headerTransparent: true}`, there is a layout issue on a transition with other screens not using `{headerTransparent: true}`.

-If you want make transition between screens natural on iOS, you have two options.
+If you want to make the transition between screens natural on iOS, you have two options.
 (See [example/src/App.js](https://github.com/benevbright/react-navigation-collapsible/tree/master/example/src/App.js))
 1. Set `headerTransparent: true` in `navigatorConfig` and set paddingTop on every screen in the same StackNavigator.

 or